Truehars/QuizApp-using-kotlin/README.md

 # QuizApp

-A simple and interactive Android quiz application built with Kotlin.
+A simple and interactive Android quiz application built with android studio.
 This app allows users to test their knowledge through multiple-choice questions, providing immediate feedback and a final score upon completion.

 ## Features